Fats, Oils, and Grease (FOG) Control

 - Non-polar FOG comes from petroleum or is of mineral origin.
 An example of non-polar FOG is vehicle oil mixed with wash water from an automated car wash that discharges to the sanitary sewer.

 - Minimize and prevent FOG related sewer blockage, obstructions, and interference into the sanitary sewer system from grease producing commercial businesses and Food Service Establishments (FSE) through the usage of grease control devices and oil-water separators.

 - Provide educational handouts on proper pretreatment device maintenance and FOG program requirements to FSEs and other grease producing commercial businesses, per Spokane County Sanitary Sewer Code 8.03.5080.

 - Inspect grease producing businesses and FSEs to verify proper pretreatment device operation, maintenance, and recordkeeping.

-- Speak with staff on proper cleaning practices, provide FSEs and commercial businesses with Best Management Practices (BMPs).
+- Speak with staff on proper cleaning practices, maintenance schedules, provide FSEs and commercial businesses with Best Management Practices (BMPs) materials.

 The following grease pumpers and haulers have participated in a training which covered ordinance conditions for grease control device maintenance and documentation.
 This list is provided as a courtesy and is not a complete list of all the suppliers for this type of service.
 The responsibility is on the business who is hiring any of these companies to verify their qualifications and references, as well as their compliance with regulations on handling and transporting wastes.
 In no way does Spokane County endorses these companies or their quality of work.